Illithor/learn-java/Part One (Chapter 1~8).md

 13. When you define a supertype for a group of classes, any subclass of that supertype can be substituted where the supertype is expected.
 14. Normal: Dog myDog = new Dog(); (both have the type “Dog”)
     Polymorphism: Animal myDog = new Dog();  (they are of different type)
     With polymorphism, the reference type can be a superclass of the actual object type.
+    (i.e. when a method calls an Animal, a Dog/Cat/etc can also be passed to it.)
 15. An example:
     ```java
     Animal[] animals = new Animal[5];